xypha/AHK-v2-scripts/README.md

   * Capitalise the first letter of a sentence
   * Notification Function

-<sub>Click on ⏵ to expand/collapse section containing descriptions of above contents.</sub>
+<sub>Click on ⏵ to show/hide brief descriptions of above contents.</sub>
 <details>
 <summary>DESCRIPTIONS</summary>